How Do You Make Bean Bag Boards Less Slippery

 9. Use Furniture Pads

 Another option for making bean bag boards less slippery is to use furniture pads.
 These are small, round pads that you can affix to the bottom of the board.
 They will create a bit of friction and prevent the board from sliding around.
 You can find furniture pads at most hardware stores.
-First, clean the bottom of the board thoroughly.
-Then, peel off the backing on the furniture pads and stick them in place.
-Press firmly to make sure they adhere.
-Let the board dry for a few hours before using it.

 10. Use a Weighted Base

 If you want a permanent solution for making bean bag boards less slippery, try using a weighted base.
 This will add some weight to the bottom of the board and help keep it in place during play.
 You can find weighted bases at most home improvement stores or online.
-Place the base under the board before you start playing.
-If you’re using more than one board, make sure that the weighted base is large enough to cover all of the boards.

-11. Place the Board on Grass
+11. Place the Board on the Grass

 If you’re playing bean bag toss outdoors, try placing the board on the grass.
-This will provide a bit of friction and help to keep the board in place.
+This will create a bit of friction and help keep the board in place.
 Make sure that the board is level and that there’s no chance of it tipping over.
 If there’s any chance of wind, make sure to weigh down the board or keep it close to a wall or other object that will block the wind.

 Try Placing the Board on the Grass